Dylan097/yahtzee/README.md

 ### High Score Display

-- Once fully coded, will update the players high score after each game whenever they get a new, higher score.
+- Updates the players high score after each game whenever they get a new, higher score.

 ![High Score Display](assets/images/yahtzee-high-score.png)